 Textbook Readings and lecture presentations

 Course Requirements Checklist

-Each forum will require the student to answer questions with a minimum 400 word thread based on that particular module/week’s course materials.
-The students will be required to post a 300 word reply to one other student’s thread.
+Each discussion will require the student to answer questions with a minimum 400-word thread based on that particular module's course materials.
+The students will be required to post a 300-word reply to one other student’s thread.
 Specific assignment instructions are included with the course materials.
-(MLOs: A, B, C, D, E)
+(CLOs: A, B, C, D, E)

 The 4-MAT Book Review system is a way of responding to readings that requires the learner to interact with new ideas on several levels, including a Summary, Concrete Responses, a Reflection, and personal Application.
 Specific assignment instructions are included with the course materials.
 (CLOs: A, B, C, E)

 Movie Review Assignments (2)

 The Movie Review assignments provide opportunities to focus on a movie that has an example of a cultural battle for today’s children and adolescents .
 Students must interact with the movie’s content in a way that aids understanding of the impact of movies on the counseling process, including a Review, and the Personal/Professional Implications of the movie.
 Specific assignment instructions are included with the course materials.
 (CLOs: A, B, C, E)

 The student will write an APA formatted essay on the prompt provided.
 The essay will contain a minimum of 500 words and no more than 750 words.
 The essay must incorporate scholarly research and demonstrate course-related knowledge.
 (CLOs: B, C, D, E, F)